vitonsky/blog/posts/2023/august/bem-is-not-about-css/2023-08-16-bem-is-not-about-css.md

 > BEM (Block, Element, Modifier) is a component-based approach to web development.
 The idea behind it is to divide the user interface into independent blocks.
 This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.

-No single word about CSS, do you see?
+No single word about CSS as you see.

 BEM is methodology to develop high extensible modular components with low code coupling.